Alice Hoover

-Alice Hoover (October 27, 1928 – December 10, 2014) was an American backup infielder who played in the All-American Girls Professional Baseball League.
+Alice Hoover (October 27, 1928 – December 10, 2014) was an American backup infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 4’ 11”, 105 lb., Hoover batted and threw right-handed.
 She was dubbed Pee Wee or Sniffle.

 Born in Reading, Pennsylvania, the diminutive Alice Hoover started playing organized softball at age 14 with the local Kaufmann Maids team.
 She was signed by the league before the 1948 season and was assigned to the Fort Wayne Daisies, where she did not see much action.
 She appeared in just six games and went hitless in four at-bats.

 In 1949, Hoover decided not to go back to the league.
 Instead, she went to work in a shirt factory production line for the next 33 years.
 Afterwards, she switched careers and worked for Western Electric, the primary supplier to AT&T, for nearly 16 years.
 She retired in 1993.